gurov/eslint-plugin-superstition/docs/rules/no-number-13.md

 # Forbid the use number `13`

-The use of number `13` is not allowed.
-This is an unlucky number.
-Use a different number.
+The use of the number `13` is a bad omen.
+Use a different amount.

 ### Fail